Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/psf_dcd/protein_ligand/README.md

     check [how gmx_MMPBSA works][9] before attempting any sort of calculations.** See below the input files required for running gmx_MMPBSA.

-    Make sure to install gmx_MMPBSA in a dedicated conda environent as decribed [here][10].
+    Make sure to install gmx_MMPBSA in a dedicated conda environment as decribed [here][10].

 ## Requirements